First Sumerian Revolt – People Oppose The Harsh Akkadian Empire

 Yet Another Assassination And New Revolts

 Naram-Sîn reigned 2261-2224 B.C and was the last great king of the Akkadian Empire and Sargon's grandson.
-He was considered the most important Akkadian king after Sargon.
+He was considered the most prominent Akkadian king after Sargon.
 He, too, had many problems with the revolts and rebels.

 Written by – A. Sutherland - AncientPages.com Senior Staff Writer